The perfect excuse to renovate

-The pandemic lockdowns and working from home gave Neurosurgeon Dr Hamish Alexander the perfect excuse to renovate his house.Learn More
+The pandemic lockdowns and working from home gave Neurosurgeon Dr Hamish Alexander the push needed to renovate his house.Learn More

 Going into private practice after you’ve run other people’s businesses for 33 years can be a stressful prospect.
 Yet after rising through the ranks to chief medical officer at Calvary Hospital in Hobart, followed by 18 years at a local general practice in Salamanca, Dr Scott Macrossan found himself facing just that.
 “Two years ago, the couple who owned the practice he worked in decided to sell it,” says Jane Macrossan, Scott’s wife and practice manager.
 “And Scott had to work out whether or not he would stay on or take a leap of faith.”

 There are many people who will tell you not to take that leap.
 Dr Macrossan was warned that it's hard to set up your own practice and much easier to work for somebody else.
 He looked around and noted that the majority of GPs in Hobart seemed to be owned by large practice groups or corporates.
 “Over the years, we had discussions like, ‘Wouldn't it be nice if we could control this or that?” says Jane.
 “But we hadn't really processed the thought that we could actually do it until we got to that point of, ‘Oh, my goodness, we've got a decision to make’.”

 Dr Macrossan had been happy enough up to that point.
 But the opportunity also presented challenges for his wife.
 Jane would be his practice manager in any new practice—all her training had been as a teacher.
 And as she points out, “It was a massive learning curve for me, again.
 So I was really excited but incredibly scared at the same time.